CT-BRAGG/Download-Sorter/README.md

     src/ folder and change the paths to match your system.
 They are not properly labeled and hard to find unless you read through all the source code to get an idea of whats going on.
 I would honestly just give all the files to an AI.
 Once the all the directory paths are correct, recompile the source code.
 At this point, the program is ready to run.
-It can be executed manually with the ./sort_download.sh file in a terminal, or by adding the command, 'nohup "path to sh file" > /dev/nul &', to the .profile file in the home directory of the current user; if there is no .profile find something that runs everytime your computer turns on and just append it to the end.
+    It can be executed manually with the ./sort_download.sh file in a terminal, or by adding the command, 'nohup "path to sh file" > /dev/nul &', to the '.profile' file in the home directory of the current user; if there is no '.profile' file, find something that runs everytime your computer turns on and just append it to the end.